Clinidae

 The majority of species possesses rich, highly variable colouration in shades of reddish-brown to olive, often with cryptic patterns; this suits the lifestyle of clinid blennies, which frequent areas of dense weed or kelp.
 Generally staying within intertidal zones to depths around 40 m, some species are also found in tide pools.
 Eggs are deposited on kelp for the male to guard.
 Clinids feed primarily on small crustaceans and mollusks.

 The name Clinidae derives from the Greek klinein meaning "sloping", a reference to the shape of the sphenoid bone.

 Genera

-These genera are classified in the family Clinidae:
+These 26 genera are classified in the family Clinidae, including 81–84 species: